DBuit/sidebar-card/README.md

 ## Configuration

 The YAML configuration happens at the root of your Lovelace config under sidebar: at the same level as resources: and views:.
-Here you define what you wanna display in the sidebar.
-Than you add the custom card `custom:sidebar-card` as the first card on your views and set the other cards under the `cards:` as in the example below:
+Example:

 ```
 resources: